 The HMGP will assisting local governments with their portion of the required HMGP match.
 On November 2, 2018, DCA made a request to HUD to allow DCA to allocate a portion of the CDBG-DR funds to match Hazard Mitigation Grant Program Activities.
 The HMGP requires a 25% non-federal match, the Georgia Emergency Management and Homeland Security Agency covers 10% of this match and the local governments are responsible for the remaining 15%.
 The disaster events of 2017 weakened revenues within these communities which were needed to pay the local match causing community recovery efforts to stall.
 Match funding activities will meet CDBG-DR and HMGP eligibility requirements.
-HMGP match projects are limited to structural elevation and debris removal.
 Applicants will be required to submit applications to the Georgia Emergency Management Division.
 Ineligible activities will be defined in the program guidelines.

-Mixed-financed projects may come with different requirements and the most restrictive requirements must be followed.
+Mixed financed projects may come with different requirements and the most restrictive requirements must be followed.